ForestOfLight/skyoobguide/docs/cosmetic.md

 > Credit: Ren

-{: .new }
-> This entry has been added for the 0.19.1 patch!

 This is an expansion on the [levitation]](../movement/multi-player/#levitation--stall) glitch.
 Placing a firework with the firework staff will rotate your player and enable the use of any emotes you might like to use without falling out of the sky!

 <div style="width:100%;height:0px;position:relative;padding-bottom:62.500%;"><iframe src="https://streamable.com/e/kld7ko?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>

 1. (Optional) Use a table spell to place your table [in the air](../movement/single-player/#midair-prop-placement) or on the ground--or ask a friend to place one.
-1. Offer any friend emote to your friend.
+2. Offer any friend emote to your friend.
 They should not acccept it.
-1. (Optional) Remove your placed table by tapping the table icon in the emote menu (or have your friend do so if the table is theirs).
+3. (Optional) Remove your placed table by tapping the table icon in the emote menu (or have your friend do so if the table is theirs).
-1. Pull out your firework staff and drag the icon around so that your player rotates.
+4. Pull out your firework staff and drag the icon around so that your player rotates.
-1. Once you've found a nice spot, just place the firework and put your staff away.
+5. Once you've found a nice spot, just place the firework and put your staff away.
-1. You're now floating at an angle midair!
+6. You're now floating at an angle midair!

 ---